Investing in our people

 Partners for growth

 Partners for growth (P4G) is our standard performance management and development framework and is used to set objectives and assess performance for employees.
 All P4G performance ratings are calibrated against relevant peer groups.

 P4G is our holistic approach to performance management with the core components being “Know Me, Focus Me, Value Me”.
 Open and honest coaching and development conversations between employees and managers that focus on employees’ aspirations and growth, both in and out of the workplace, are central to P4G.

 This approach is based on our belief that holistic partnerships are more likely to release people’s full potential, driving both personal and business growth.
 P4G also involves an annual performance and career development review that includes personal objectives linked to overall company strategy.

 Through our open channels of communication and engagement we actively encourage regular formal and informal feedback.
-Our annual Employee Values Survey helps ensure our employees feel they have the opportunity to develop and reach their potential and tracks four learning and development areas.
+Our annual Employee Your Voice Survey helps ensure our employees feel they have the opportunity to develop and reach their potential and tracks four learning and development areas.